naveedqadir/containers/README.md

 # Kafka Messaging with Docker

 This repository contains a simple setup for Kafka messaging using Docker.
-It includes one producer and one consumer container that communicate via Kafka.
+It includes one producer and one consumer container that communicate via Kafka using the KafkaJS library.

 ## Prerequisites